XxFri3ndlyxX/esx_illegal_drugs/README.md

 **REQUIREMENTS**
 This version is modified to use [FiveMIPL](https://github.com/XxFri3ndlyxX/fivem-ipl)
-You will also need [FiveMIPL](https://github.com/XxFri3ndlyxX/Teleport)
+You will also need [Teleport Script](https://github.com/XxFri3ndlyxX/Teleport)
 You must use some tp scripts.
 Coord will be made available.

 **Installation**